DeepkumarMulapakula/aks-private-cluster-example/RaincodeIMSql/readme.md

 - Run the sql script **IMSql_Config_ServiceBroker.sql** to create IMSql_Config database and servicebroker setup required on the sqlserver instance you wish to store IMSql configuration
 - Run the sql script **IMSql_Config_Tables.sql** to create IMSql config tables on the database created in the above step
 - Create the IMSQL System by making an entry into Systems table, you can even use DEFAULT system which is present already
-- Create the IMSQL Region by making an entry into Regions table.
+- Create the IMSQL Region by making an entry into Regions table, you can even use $CONTROL region which is present already
-- Register the COBOL/PL1 programs to be used in this terminal applications by making entries into Programs table,if you dont have it handly then make entry with ProgramName - HIMENU , Language - COBOL
+- Register the COBOL/PL1 programs to be used in this terminal applications by making entries into Programs table,if you dont have it handly then make entry with ProgramName - HIMENU , IsBMP - 0, Language - COBOL, ShedulingType - 0
-- Register the transaction mapping between backend programs and frontend transactions by making entries into TransactionMappings table, if you dont have it handy then make entry with TransactionCode - himenu, ExecutableName - HIMENU, PsbName - PSBMENU.
+- Register the transaction mapping between backend programs and frontend transactions by making entries into TransactionMappings table, if you dont have it handy then make entry with RegionId - <NEW_REGION OR $CONTROL> TransactionCode - himenu, ExecutableName - HIMENU, PsbName - PSBMENU, SpaSize - 0.

 ## Configure Storage account: ##

 Below steps helps you to have the IMS artifacts placed on the azure fileshare and let IMSql contianers access it using the file mount

-- Create azure fileshare ($IMSQL_FILE_SHARE), for e.g. imsqlfilestorage and add the folders ProcessingServer and TerminalServer
+- Create a storage account and azure fileshare ($IMSQL_FILE_SHARE), for e.g. imsqlfilestorage and add the folders ProcessingServer and TerminalServer
 - Perfom below on ProcessingServer folder
     - Place the Raincode license file
+    - Copy entrypoint.sh file
     - Place your raincode compiled COBOL & PL1 dlls,if you dont have these handy then copy HIMENU.dll
     - Place your raincode compiled PSB xml files, if you dont have it handy then copy PSBMENU.xml
-- Under TerminalServer folder, place your raincode compiled MFS executables (dif,dof,mid,mod) ,if you dont have these handy then copy HIMENU.dif, HIMENU.dof, IHIMENU.mid and OHIMENU.mod
+- Under TerminalServer folder, - Copy entrypoint.sh file, place your raincode compiled MFS executables (dif,dof,mid,mod) ,if you dont have these handy then copy HIMENU.dif, HIMENU.dof, IHIMENU.mid and OHIMENU.mod

 ## Mount azure fileshare to AKS cluster: ##